falcosecurity/falco-website/content/en/blog/giantswarm-app-platform-falco.md

 #### Security Pack

-Giant Swarm's [Security Pack](https://docs.giantswarm.io/app-platform/apps/security/) is a collection of open-source security tools offered by Giant Swarm, which not only contains Falco but also a plethora of other open-source projects, including *Kyverno* for policy enforcement, *Trivy* for image scanning, and *Cosign* for image signature verification.
+Giant Swarm's [Security Pack](https://docs.giantswarm.io/app-platform/apps/security/) is a collection of open source security tools offered by Giant Swarm, which not only contains Falco but also a plethora of other open source projects, including *Kyverno* for policy enforcement, *Trivy* for image scanning, and *Cosign* for image signature verification.

 Security does not apply to a single level and, therefore, Security Pack consists of multiple applications, each one independently installable and configurable, available via their App Platform. _“Falco will be the cornerstone of our node-level security capabilities,”_ affirmed Stone, _“the biggest opportunity for API plug-ins I see is to get feedback from the node level back into the Security Pack so that we can further contextualize events in the ecosystem.”_